 /19th February 2019, RENEWABLE MARKET WATCHTM/ Poland is a promising country among Central East European (CEE) countries for investors in solar photovoltaic (PV) generation facilities.
-According to the research department of Renewable Market Watch™, the Polish economy is a safe for business environment and long-term planning with a low risk of financial crisis, offering excellent opportunities for renewable energy investments.
-In times of global economic crisis Poland has strengthened its position, not only in the region of Central and Eastern Europe but also all over the continent.
+According to the research department of Renewable Market Watch™, the Polish economy is safe for the business environment and long-term planning with a low risk of the financial crisis, offering excellent opportunities for renewable energy investments.
+In times of global economic crisis, Poland has strengthened its position in the region of Central and Eastern Europe and all over the continent.
 The country offers a wide range of investment incentives.
 Poland adopted the New Investment Support Act in June 2018.
 The new law is intended to expand the area offering tax incentives up to almost 100% of Poland’s investment space.

 CURRENT POWER MARKET SITUATION

-Energy consumption in Poland is strongly dominated by the use of coal.
+The use of coal strongly dominates energy consumption in Poland.
 Consuming 77 million tonnes of coal per year, Poland is the 10th largest coal consumer in the world and the 2nd largest in the EU, after Germany.
 92% of electricity and 89% of heat in Poland is generated from coal (World Energy Council 2017).
 Coal has a share of 51% in gross inland consumption, followed by 25% of petroleum products, 14% of gas and 9% of renewable energies.

-Prices on the Polish Power Exchange (TGE) spot market remained in 2017 at a relatively low level, which was the opposite trend in comparison to other European exchanges, where prices rather were increasing throughout the year.
-However, growth of electricity prices with 25 % was observed on the market during 2018 compared to 2017 and this represents a risk for industry and households.
+Prices on the Polish Power Exchange (TGE) spot market remained in 2017 at a relatively low level, which was the opposite trend compared to other European exchanges, where prices rather were increasing throughout the year.
+However, the growth of electricity prices by 25 % was observed on the market during 2018 compared to 2017, representing a risk for industry and households.

 The Polish Energy Regulatory Office (ERO) reported in the first half of 2018 that energy generated by renewable energy sources (RES) in Poland is approximately 13.5% of the total production.
 The main share (c.a.
 68%) of this production for wind energy, followed by 15.95% biomass, 11.5% hydro, 2.7% biogas, and 1.2% solar energy.

-The electricity grid in Poland is sub-divided into transmission grids (maximum voltage) and distribution grids (high, medium and low voltage).
+Poland's electricity grid is sub-divided into transmission grids (maximum voltage) and distribution grids (high, medium and low voltage).
 Polish transmission system operator (TSO) has over 100 high voltage substations.
 The number of electricity consumers in the country exceeds 17 million.

 The Polish grid infrastructure needs serious amounts of investments to modernize transmission lines, some of which are in a poor condition.
-According to estimations of the Energy Brainpool, the Polish market is facing big challenges considering the security of power supply.
-If there will be no changes in the electricity system, the supply side will not cover the power demand in the near future already.
+According to estimations of Energy Brainpool, the Polish market is facing big challenges considering the security of the power supply.
+If there will be no changes in the electricity system, the supply side will not cover the power demand shortly already.

 CLIMATE AND ENERGY POLICIES